 - UV Sterilizers: some owners swear by this method as a means to killing off algae and stopping it from re-appearing.

-- Add live plants to your tank: this is a great natural solution to the problem of algae growth because live plants will compete with any algae for the nutrients in the water needed to grow, meaning the algae has less chance of survival, effectively being starved.
+- Add live plants: this is a great natural solution to the problem of algae growth because live plants will compete with any algae for the nutrients in the water needed to grow, meaning the algae has less chance of survival, effectively being starved.

 - Chemical resolution: there are chemical products widely available to help reduce algae growth.
 However, these aren’t commonly recommended, as they can do damage to living plants if any are present in the tank.
 So sometimes they are a great solution, but we’d prefer other natural means first.